Playwright testing capabilities

 For deterministic automation, do not parse terminal text.
 Use the metadata files that Extension.js generates:dist/extension-js/<browser>/ready.jsondist/extension-js/<browser>/events.ndjson(newline-delimited JSON for watch/rebuild events)

-ready.json includes stable fields intended for scripts/agents:
+ready.json (schema v2) includes stable fields intended for scripts/agents:

 Running tests